browserengineering/book/book/accessibility.md

 ```

 The `build` method on `AccessibilityNode` recursively creates the tree.
 Whether
-a node is represented in the accessibilty tree dpeends on its tag and style,
+a node is represented in the accessibilty tree depends on its tag and style,
 which in turn determine not only whether the element is presentational, but if
 not what its semantics are.
 For example, a `<div>` by itself is by default
 considered presentational or otherwise having no accessibilty semantics, but
-`<input>`, `<a>` and `<button>` do.
-The semantics are called the *role* of the
+`<input>`, `<a>` and `<button>` have them by default.
+The semantics are called
-element---the role it plays in the meaning of the document.
-And these roles are
+the *role* of the element---the role it plays in the meaning of the document.
-not arbitrary text; they are specified in a [standard][aria-roles] just like
+And these roles arenot arbitrary text; they are specified in a
-rendering.
+[standard][aria-roles] just like rendering.[^not-exposed]

+[^not-exposed]: However, the role computed by the browser is not exposed to
+any JavaScript API.

 [aria-roles]: https://www.w3.org/TR/wai-aria-1.2/#introroles